Skip to product information

 Matt Scherer is an attorney and legal scholar based in Portland, Oregon who writes and speaks on the intersection of law and artificial intelligence.
 He is an associate with the international labor and employment law firm Littler Mendelson P.C., where he is a member of the Robotics, Artificial Intelligence, and Automation practice group.
 He is a magna cum laude graduate of the Georgetown University Law Center and the author of Regulating Artificial Intelligence Systems: Risks, Challenges, Competencies, and Strategies.
 He previously served for more than two years as an assistant prosecuting attorney in Pontiac, Michigan.
 He has also completed three judicial clerkships, covering both state and federal courts and courts at the trial court, intermediate appellate court, and supreme court levels.

-Rabbi Becher, originally from Australia, is senior lecturer of the Gateways Organization and an instructor at Yeshiva University.
-He received his Ordination from the Chief Rabbinate of Israel and the Chief Rabbi of Jerusalem and holds an MA in Medieval Jewish History from the Bernard Revel Graduate School of Yeshiva University, where he is currently pursuing doctoral studies.
-He taught at Ohr Somayach and Neve Yerushalayim in Jerusalem for 15 years, and also served in the IDF.
-Rabbi Becher has answered thousands of questions on AsktheRabbi.org and presents a Talmud class on the Jewish Broadcasting Service.
-Rabbi Becher’s latest book, Gateway to Judaism, published by Shaar Press/Artscroll, is now in its ninth printing.
-He has taught in the USA, Canada, England, Israel, South Africa, Australia and Russia, and has conducted tours in Africa, Australia, China, Europe and Israel.
+Rabbi Mordechai Becher, originally from Australia, is an instructor at Yeshiva University and alumni Rabbi of Neve Yerushalayim College.
+He received his ordination from the Chief Rabbinate of Israel and the Chief Rabbi of Jerusalem and holds an MA in Medieval Jewish History from the Bernard Revel Graduate School.
+He taught at Ohr Somayach and Neve Yerushalayim in Jerusalem and served in the Israel Defense Forces.
+Rabbi Becher has answered thousands of questions on AsktheRabbi.org, presents a Talmud class, Dimensions of the Daf, for the Jewish Broadcasting Service and was senior lecturer for Gateways for 20 years.
+Rabbi Becher’s latest book, Gateway to Judaism, published by Artscroll, is in its tenth printing.
+He has taught in the USA, Canada, England, Israel, South Africa, Australia and Russia, and is a scholar in residence for Legacy Kosher Tours.
+He has led tours in Africa, Australia, Czech Republic, China, Egypt, England, Hungary, India, Italy, Israel, Japan, Morocco, Panama, Russia, South Korea, Tanzania, Thailand and Vietnam.

 CLE CREDIT: 1.0 Substantive, 1.0 Ethics